raship1816/Excel_Coffee_sale_analysis/README.md

 3.Geographical Sales Distribution: A visual representation of sales volume across different countries to understand regional demand.

 4.Product Performance: Evaluation of best-selling coffee products based on total order volume and revenue contribution.

+Tools Used :-

+* Microsoft Excel: Utilized for data cleaning, analysis, pivot tables, and visualizations.

+* Pivot Tables & Charts: Used to summarize and visualize key insights from the dataset.

+* Dashboards: Designed for interactive analysis and presentation of key business metrics.

+* Formulas & Conditional Formatting: Applied to extract meaningful insights and highlight key trends.